kadena-io/pact/docs/en/pact-functions.rst

 *capability* ``-> bool`` *body* ``[*]`` *→* ``<a>``

-Specifies and requests grant of CAPABILITY which is an application of a ‘defcap’ production.
+Specifies and requests grant of *scoped* CAPABILITY which is an application of a ‘defcap’ production.
 Given the unique token specified by this application, ensure that the token is granted in the environment during execution of BODY. ‘with-capability’ can only be called in the same module that declares the corresponding ‘defcap’, otherwise module-admin rights are required.
 If token is not present, the CAPABILITY is evaluated, with successful completion resulting in the installation/granting of the token, which will then be revoked upon completion of BODY.
 Nested ‘with-capability’ calls for the same token will detect the presence of the token, and will not re-apply CAPABILITY,